IBM/easej-app-mod-demo/README.md

 Note that the **Enterprise Application Service** is automatically selected as the **Target destination**.
 This is the IBM Enterprise Application Service for Java managed service where we wish to build and deploy the application.

-As you can see, the overall total development cost for the whole workload is 21 days.
+As you can see, the overall total development cost for the whole workload is 22 days.

 Now let's focus on the ModResorts application.
 Scroll down and enter **modresorts** in the search bar to show the **ModResorts.ear** application:

 ![ama-modresorts-assess](images/ama-modresorts-assess.png)

-Additionally, you see:
+Additionally, you will see:
-- this application has **Moderate** complexity, which means that code changes are required for ModResorts to work on Enterprise Application Service.
+- The application has a **Moderate** complexity rating, indicating that code changes are required for ModResorts to run on Enterprise Application Service.
-- there are 2 **Critical** issues and 5 **Information** issues.
-If you mouse over the issues you will see that Critical issues must be addressed, and Information issues are relevant in testing.
+- There are **4 Critical** issues and **5 Information** issues.
+Hovering over the issues reveals that Critical issues must be resolved, while Information issues are relevant for testing.
-- the **Required code changes** column shows that we have an **Automated** way to resolve all the issues in the application.
+- The **Code Changes** column indicates that there is a **Part-Automated** method available to address the application's issues.

 Now click on the **ModResorts.ear** link to see the applications details page: